Lists are at the heart of ClickUp's organizational Hierarchy.

 Yep!
 We believe after you start using them, you'll love 'em!
 If you start with organization in the beginning, then as your tasks grow, you'll be a much happier camper and you'll thank us later!

-If you really don’t want to use the “Folder > List” structure for some reason, just create a standalone List to house your tasks.
+If you really don’t want to use the “Folder > List” structure for some reason, just create a standalone List in your Space to house your tasks.

 How should I set up my Lists?